 Phase II and the site are zoned medium industrial.
-Surrounding uses near the site include: to the east, across Route 5 is commercial and residential, adjacent the west, a rail corridor; further west, is a lumber redistribution operation and an ethanol transfer operation; to the south are rail lines and industrial areas.
+Surrounding uses near the site include: adjacent to the east, is parcel II-11 beyond which and across Route 5 is commercial and residential, to the south is parcel II-10, adjacent the west is a rail corridor and the Phase III Business Park.
 Future use anticipates industrial re-use.